 Department of Applied Psychology and Human Development, University of Toronto, Ontario, Canada

-Winner of the Association for Women in Psychology’s 2018 Distinguished Publication Award
+Winner of a 2018 Women in Psychology Distinguished Publication Award

 "In this remarkable and engaging book, Piran allows us to see into the worlds of girls and women across the lifespan and to hear their often confronting and poignant body journey narratives.
 Anchored in these narratives, she has described a new multidimensional theory of the development of embodied experiences - the Developmental Theory of Embodiment, which will certainly guide future practice and research in the field.
 This book is also an inspiring call to action to create environments in which girls and women can recapture embodied experiences of agency, functionality and passion."